richpeck/exception_handler/README.md

 The beauty lies in the *simplicity* through which this is achieved.
 Rather than having many different elements, the SOLE focus is to provide different HTML responses via differing *layouts*. `ExceptionHandler` does this within the scope of `ActionView`, allowing for the use of `views`, `helpers` and `data` from the database (if necessary).

+The gem works 100% out of the box in production.

 --

 ### 📑 HTTP